gargshantnu/high-level-wallet/FUTURE_PLANS.md

 # Project Pending Items

-This README.md file outlines the pending items and tasks for our project.
+This file outlines the pending items and future plans for our project.
 Each item is described in detail below.

 ## 1. Add Webpack/Build Support